byronm/tandem-core/README.md

 DEPRECATED
 ===
 This library is no longer being maintained.
-Please take a look at [Rich Text OTType](https://github.com/ottypes/rich-text) for a reasonable alternative.
+Please take a look at [Rich Text OT Type](https://github.com/ottypes/rich-text) for a reasonable alternative.

 Tandem Core
 ===